The Shore Moves Away from the Boat

 "The reputation of a thousand years may be determined by the conduct of one hour."

-"Telluris ingens Conditor terram dedisti immobilem," wrote Gregory the Great (540-604).
-"Creation's mighty maker bade the earth stand firm".(1) Another innocent Latin saying for the
+"Telluris ingens Conditor terram dedisti immobilem," creation's mighty maker bade the earth stand firm, wrote Gregory the Great (540-604).(1) Another innocent Latin saying for the ages

 The early medieval Anglo-Saxon monk Venerable Bede (672-735) wrote in "The Reckoning of Time", that "the earth is not

-merely circular like a shield or spread out like a wheel, but resembles more a ball, being equally round in all."(3) The classical yet totally medieval conception presented the Earth as the sphere within the center of the universe --- "orbis in medio
+merely circular like a shield or spread out like a wheel, but resembles more a ball, being equally round in all."(3) The classic yet totally medieval concept presented the Earth as the sphere within the center of the universe --- "orbis in medio totius

-The horizons are circular and continuous in all directions, all formed in beautiful 360" tableau, from
+Science can see the horizons circular and continuous in all directions, all formed in beautiful 360" tableau, from

-point to point; and since space is carried out in 3-D, one could have guessed from Thema Mundi, and the first footprints of Adam in the beginning, that the Earth is a sphere of vanishing flatness.
+point to point; and since space is carried out in 3-D, one could have guessed from Thema Mundi, and the first footprints of Adam, that the Earth is a sphere of vanishing flatness.
 After all, a circle that is complete in three dimensions becomes

 only another sphere.